-Project Management settings determine how your Sheet view data translates to your Gantt view.
+Project Management settings determine how the data from Sheet Views translates to Gantt Views.

 Enabling Project Management

-Working with a Gantt view requires you to have Project Management enabled.
-When you create a new Gantt view, Spreadsheet.com will automatically prompt you to enable Project Management.
-To access these settings at any time, click on the gear icon in the upper right corner of your workbook to open the Project Management dialog.
+When you create a new Gantt View, you will automatically be prompted to enable Project Management in your worksheet.
+You can access Project Management settings at any time by clicking the gear icon in the upper right corner of your workbook.

-Each of these columns must match a particular data type:
+Each of the six Project Management columns must match a particular data type:

-The "Task" column – not shown in the Project Management dialog – defaults to the worksheet’s Primary Column.
-You don't need to have all of these columns defined before enabling Project Management or creating a Gantt view, as Spreadsheet.com will create any missing columns for you.
+The Task column – not shown in the Project Management dialog – defaults to the worksheet’s Primary Column.

 Columns selected for Project Management must remain as the data type specified above.
 They cannot be deleted while Project Management is enabled, but they can be hidden.